hanhanwu/Hanhan_Break_the_Limits/attack_signals_recommendation_system/ReadMe.md

   * With each estimator of random forest, you are able to visualize the trees and find rules.
 All the estimators are saved as .dot files.
 [To find all the images and dot file][10]
 ### [Extract Rules][11]
 * Each estimator here is too giant, with so much tree branches.
 What I am trying to do here is, to generate the "if...else..." code from an estimator, this makes generating the final rules much easier
+### [Simulate Data][12]
+* Simulate Clients' Data
+  * Each client has a bunch of records, some are has the right attack type (triggered rule), some are wrong, all randomly asigned.
+This is trying to mimic the real work situation, when business analysts manually create rules, not all of them are right.
+Although the wrongly labeled percentage in this simulated is much smaller than real world data.

 ## Potential Data Source
 * [KDD 99 attacks - some features & tasks description][1]